-Center for Democracy and Technology (CDT)
+- Center for Democracy and Technology (CDT)

 Headquartered in Washington, D.C., with offices in London and Brussels, the CDT support laws, corporate policies, and technology tools that protect the privacy of Internet users.
 It also advocates for stronger legal controls on government surveillance.
-To access CDT publications and commentary, visit the CDT's Insights Page, click on the filter button, and select "Privacy & Data" as the issue.
+Visit the Insights Page to access CDT publications and commentary.

 - Electronic Frontier Foundation (EFF)

 The EFF was founded in 1990 to champion user privacy, free expression, and innovation through litigation, policy analysis, grassroots activism, and technology development.
-Click on the "Updates" tab on the menu bar at the top of the homepage to access whitepapers (reports) prepared by EFF researchers and to monitor the status of legal cases in which the EFF has filed amicus briefs.
-Visit EFF's Deep Links Blog, for timely and informed commentary.
+See the Updates page to access white papers prepared by EFF researchers and to monitor the status of legal cases in which the EFF has filed amicus briefs.
+Also see the EFF’s Deep Links Blog for timely and informed commentary.

 - Electronic Privacy Information Center (EPIC)

 Established in 1994 to protect privacy, freedom of expression, and democratic values in the information age, EPIC produces policy research, conducts public education campaigns, and engages in legislative advocacy.
 It also files amicus briefs in cases involving open government and consumer privacy.
-For more information about EPIC's work, click on the "Policy Issues" tab on the menu bar at the top of the homepage.
-Click on the "Our Work" tab to access reports and publications, U.S. Congressional testimony, amicus briefs, and other documents.
+Use EPIC’s Digital Library to search by keyword for publications, statements, press releases, congressional testimony, amicus briefs, and other documents.
 Use the filters on the left side of this page to limit by issue, topic, and content type before or after searching.

 - Privacy International

 This London-based NGO advocates for strong national, regional, and international laws that protect privacy, both online and offline.
 It also litigates to ensure that government surveillance is conducted in a manner that is consistent with the rule of law.
-Visit the Campaigns Page to access briefings, investigations, reports, and case studies involving the use of personal data.
-Visit the Legal Actions Page for information about pending litigation and links to court documents.
+The Campaigns page includes briefings, investigations, reports, and case studies involving the use of personal data; the Legal Actions page includes information about pending litigation and links to court documents.

 - RAND Corporation